AndresNamm/Android-Connect4/README.md

-Only developed for 1 screensize, because thats what Im interested in
+Only developed and tested with 1 screensize.
+Probably needs some configuration with others.